Aantrreksh/sql-query/event_streams_landing.md

 {:screen: .screen}
 {:codeblock: .codeblock}
 {:pre: .pre}
+{:note: .note}

 # Stream landing
 {: #event-streams-landing}

-With stream landing, you can now stream your data in real-time from a topic to a bucket of your choice. {{site.data.keyword.sqlquery_full}} connects to {{site.data.keyword.messagehub_full}} and copies the data to Cloud {{site.data.keyword.cos_full}} in Parquet format.
+With stream landing, you can stream your data in real-time from a topic to a bucket of your choice. {{site.data.keyword.sqlquery_full}} connects to {{site.data.keyword.messagehub_full}} and copies the data to Cloud {{site.data.keyword.cos_full}} in Parquet format.
 This capability enables efficient analytics on the new objects created.

 ![Stream landing.](images/streams_landing_new.svg "Stream landing"){: caption="Figure 1.
 Stream landing" caption-side="bottom"}

 You can enable a stream landing job on the {{site.data.keyword.messagehub}} UI by selecting the required resources, such as Cloud {{site.data.keyword.cos_short}} bucket, {{site.data.keyword.keymanagementservicelong}} instance, and the {{site.data.keyword.sqlquery_short}} instance by using a tailored wizard.
-If you want to stop the streaming job, you need to switch to the {{site.data.keyword.messagehub}} UI.
+If you want to stop the streaming job, switch to the {{site.data.keyword.messagehub}} UI.
 For more information on configuring stream landing in {{site.data.keyword.messagehub}}, see [Streaming to Cloud Object Storage by using SQL Query](/docs/EventStreams?topic=EventStreams-streaming_cos_sql).

 ## Using {{site.data.keyword.sqlquery_short}}
 {: #using-event-streams}

-You can also configure a stream landing job directly as a SQL Query statement, without using the {{site.data.keyword.messagehub}} UI.
+You can also configure a stream landing job directly as an SQL query statement, without using the {{site.data.keyword.messagehub}} UI.

 For event consumption, {{site.data.keyword.sqlquery_short}} reads data from an {{site.data.keyword.messagehub}} topic with a simple SQL statement, such as the following example: